Ragtime · Blues · Hot Piano

 [ATG] Levant can be seen with Ben Bernie and All The Lads in the 1925 De Forest Phonofilm “Sweet Georgia Brown” where Jack Pettis plays what may be the first jazz solo on film.
 [AJB] Pettis recorded five sides for Gennett with Jelly Roll Morton and the New Orleans Rhythm Kings on 17th and 18th July 1923.

 In 1929, Ben Bernie went to Europe with his band.
 He appeared in the Kit-Cat Club and returned to New York on November 28, 1929.
-The headline in one of the columns in the March 10, 1930 issue of the New York Times proclaimed, “NIGHT CLUB ON LINER TO BE MODERNISTIC — Gayly
+The headline in one of the columns in the March 10, 1930 issue of The New York Times proclaimed, “NIGHT CLUB ON LINER TO BE MODERNISTIC — Gayly

 [sic] Colored Decorations to Set Cabaret on Leviathan apart from Rest of Ship — SPECIAL ORCHESTRA HIRED.”
 The USS Leviathan was completely renovated for its voyage of April 22, 1930.
 One of the major improvements was the addition of the Club Leviathan where “A special orchestra led by Ben Bernie will play for the club alone and other orchestras will play for the regular dancing program on the ship.”